 Seniors that meditate and practice mindfulness can experience dramatic and positive improvements in their mental abilities.

-The following meditation for seniors benefits can help those over 50 reclaim much of their mental functioning, especially if senior moments are popping up more frequently.
+Meditation for seniors benefits can help those over 50 reclaim much of their mental functioning, especially if senior moments are popping up more frequently.

 • Meditation improves mood and emotional control.
-A study out of Thailand supplemented a walking therapy with meditation for seniors.
+A study out of Thailand supplemented walking therapy with meditation for seniors.
 Those who meditated showed more positive moods regularly than those who did not.
 A reduction in depression and improvement in functional fitness was also noted.

 • Regular meditation improves memory.
 Meditation stimulates the hippocampus, as well as the frontal brain lobe.
 This means better short and long-term memory recall for seniors.
 The ability to store and access newly made memories is also enhanced.

 • Meditation for seniors improves senior relationships.
-Because of the stress-relieving, mood-improving nature of mindfulness and other meditation practices, seniors enjoy better relationships with their caregivers, family members and others in the senior community.
+Because of the stress-relieving, mood-improving nature of mindfulness and other meditation practices, seniors enjoy better relationships with their caregivers, family members, and others in the senior community.

 A study out of UCLA shows that an 8-week meditation program “… significantly decreased rates of self-reported loneliness.”
 Depression from a perceived state of loneliness is a significant concern for seniors, especially those over 70 and 80 years of age.

 Meditation For Seniors: You’re Never Too Old To Learn Tai Chi